 (I originally wrote this post for my good friends at Snowplow in early 2020.
 A year on, with another CDO position under my belt, I thought it would be timely to repost it here, lightly edited and updated.)

-The 2010s were a big decade for Chief Data Officers: from a standing start at the beginning of the decade, CDO has risen to become an indispensable C-suite role, with almost two thirds of Fortune 500 organizations hiring one, according to a survey in 2019 by NewVantage Partners.
+The 2010s were a big decade for Chief Data Officers: from a standing start ten years ago, CDO has risen to become an indispensable C-suite role, with almost two thirds of Fortune 500 organizations hiring one, according to a survey in 2019 by NewVantage Partners.

 Against this backdrop, should we conclude that the CDO role is a poisoned chalice?
 Should aspiring CDOs content themselves with less risky Head of Data or Head of Analytics roles, and wait for the role and its expectations to become a little clearer?
 Or should CDOs resign themselves to the fact that, to borrow from Hobbes, their lives will be nasty, brutish and short?